Project Summary

 Background

 Recent petitions to FDA and USDA have requested the re-evaluation of carbon monoxide gas as an approved packaging component.
-The Food and Drug Administration (FDA) and USDA FSIS requires that approved processes and/or ingredients do not in any way result in the product becoming adulterated or misbranded, which includes making the meat product look better or of greater value than untreated products and the normal spoilage indicators cannot be masked (FSIS, 2003).
+The Food and Drug Administration (FDA) and USDA FSIS requires that approved processes and/or ingredients do not in any way result in the product becoming adulterated or misbranded, which includes making the meat product look better or of greater value than untreated products and the normal spoilage indicators cannot be masked.
 Thus, research is needed to provide industry and government officials with scientific data regarding the safety and spoilage characteristics of modified atmosphere packaging systems containing carbon monoxide gas.

 The stated objectives for this work were to determine the impact of packaging methods and temperature abuse on the pathogen loads in ground beef inoculated with E. coli O157 and Salmonella